profxj/mhw_analysis/papers/MHWS/Dryad/README.md

   * **MHWevent_cube_2019.nc** -- netCDF file describing the location of every MHW Event in space and time.
 The coordinates are: `lat (deg), lon (deg), time (datetime64[ns])`

 ### MWHS data

+Tables and masks definiting the Marine Heat Wave Systems (MHWS):

   * **MHWS_xxx.csv** -- CSV table of the MHWS with columns:
     * `Id` Running ID value for the MHWS